holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 When making Proposals or raising Objections, a Circle Member may only represent the Roles in the Circle that they either fill as Role Lead or represent as Circle Rep. A Circle Member may also represent a Role that they have permission to temporarily represent from one of its Role Leads, until that permission expires or is withdrawn.

+#### 5.3.1 Criteria for Valid Governance Tensions

+For a Tension underlying a Proposal or Objection to be valid, the Proposer or Objector, resp. must be able to:

+- **(a)** describe the Tension and describe how it impacts one of the Proposer/Objector's Roles; and
+- **(b)** share an example of an actual past or present situation illustrating that Tension; or share an example in which the Circle wouldn't have an adequate opportunity to adapt before significant harm could result; and

-#### 5.3.1 Criteria for Valid Proposals
+#### 5.3.2 Criteria for Valid Proposals

 For a Proposal to be valid, the Proposer must be able to:

-- **(a)** describe a Tension that the Proposal would address for one of the Proposer's Roles; and
+- **(a)** show that the Tension underlying the Proposal fulfills the validity criteria described above; and
-- **(b)** share an example of an actual past or present situation illustrating that Tension; and
-- **(c)** give a reasonable explanation of how the Proposal would have reduced the Tension in that example.
+- **(b)** give a reasonable explanation of how the Proposal would have reduced the Tension in the example shared in (a).

 If at any point it becomes clear to the Facilitator that a Proposal does not meet these criteria, the Facilitator must discard the Proposal.

-#### 5.3.2 Criteria for Valid Objections
+#### 5.3.3 Criteria for Valid Objections

-A concern about adopting a Proposal only counts as an Objection if the Objector can provide a reasonable argument for why it meets **all** of the following criteria:
+A concern about adopting a Proposal only counts as an Objection if the Objector is able to:

+- **(a)** show that the Tension created by the Proposal fulfills the validity criteria described above; and
-- **(a)** The Proposal would reduce the capacity of the Circle to enact its Purpose or Accountabilities.
+- **(b)** describe how the Proposal would reduce the capacity of the Circle to enact its Purpose or Accountabilities; and
-- **(b)** The Proposal would limit the Objector's capacity to enact the Purpose or an Accountability of a Role the Objector represents in the Circle, even if the Objector filled no other Roles in the Organization.
+- **(c)** explain how the Proposal would limit the Objector's capacity to enact the Purpose or an Accountability of a Role the Objector represents in the Circle, even if the Objector filled no other Roles in the Organization; and
-- **(c)** The concern does not already exist even in the absence of the Proposal.
-Thus, a new Tension would be created specifically by adopting the Proposal.
+- **(d)** justify that the Tension does not already exist even in the absence of the Proposal.
-- **(d)** The Proposal would necessarily cause the impact, or, if it might cause the impact, the Circle wouldn't have an adequate opportunity to adapt before significant harm could result.

 However, regardless of the above criteria, a concern always counts as an Objection if adopting the Proposal would violate a rule in this Constitution.

-#### 5.3.3 Testing Objections
+#### 5.3.4 Testing Objections

 The Facilitator may test whether a concern counts as an Objection by asking the Objector if the concern meets the required criteria, and how.
 When assessing responses, the Facilitator may only judge whether the Objector presented arguments for each criteria using logical reasoning.
 The Facilitator may not judge on the basis of an argument’s accuracy or the importance of addressing it.

 When an Objection is claimed because adopting a Proposal would violate the Constitution, the Facilitator may ask the Circle’s Secretary to interpret if that's true.
 If the Secretary rules that it is not, the Facilitator must then dismiss the Objection.

-#### 5.3.4 Rules of Integration
+#### 5.3.5 Rules of Integration

 While attempting to resolve an Objection, the following rules apply: